anberns/anberns.github.io/_posts/2019-01-18-vinyl_records_ruby_open-uri_and_nokogiri.markdown

 Now we can really sit back and let the techno come to us!

-For more information on Ruby's Process module check out [https://ruby-doc.org/core-2.2.0/Process.html](http://) and for FileUtils see [https://ruby-doc.org/stdlib-2.4.1/libdoc/fileutils/rdoc/FileUtils.html](http://).
+Information on the Process and FileUtils Modules:
+[https://ruby-doc.org/core-2.2.0/Process.html](http://)
+[https://ruby-doc.org/stdlib-2.4.1/libdoc/fileutils/rdoc/FileUtils.html](http://).